accessibility-luxembourg/ReferentielAccessibiliteMobile/en/referentiel-technique.md

 **Warning:** For each criterion in the framework, an assessment methodology is proposed.
 It should be noted that this methodology has no normative value.
 It is intended to serve as a reference point for familiarising oneself with the standard, and to illustrate a potential evaluation method.
 However, it is acknowledged that other evaluation methods may exist.
-In addition, the content of this methodology and these steps cannot be used as a basis in the event of a dispute.
-Finally, it is possible that errors will not be detected solely on the basis of this methodology.
+In addition, the presence of a methodology is no substitute for training, particularly in the use of evaluation tools (such as screen readers) or in understanding the challenges of digital accessibility in a mobile environment.
+The methodology also requires time to get started before an effective and comprehensive audit can be carried out, and does not dispense with careful reading of the criteria themselves.
+Finally, the content of this methodology and these steps cannot be used as a basis in the event of a dispute.
+It is possible that errors will not be detected solely on the basis of this methodology.
 Only the content of the criteria and the tests have normative value.

 **Note concerning [web views](glossaire.md#web-views):** in applications, some screens (or all screens) are embedded web pages, also called [web views](glossaire.md#web-views).
 If the content of these web views is the responsibility of the application publisher, then they must comply with this framework in the same way as other screens in the application developed in a language specific to mobile applications.
-If these web views are not under the responsibility of the publisher, their content may be derogated from.
+If these web views are not under the responsibility of the publisher, their content may be exempted.
 Nevertheless, depending on the importance of the content for users, an alternative or means of compensation may be required.

 ### [Topic 1](#topic-1): Graphic elements {id="topic-1"}